MatthiasArenSchrock/ShrinkWrap/README.md

 [algorithm theory and trade-offs]

 ## Tests
-[information about the tests that prove and illustrate everything] Tests comprehensively cover data compression algorithm implementations and their respective packages.
+Tests comprehensively cover data compression algorithm implementations and their respective packages.
 The general strategy is to test various file contents and length, compressing and decompressing to ensure that the algorithms are deterministic and compressed data is fully retrievable.
-Tests also cover edge cases that result from improper or unexpected commands.
+Tests also cover edge cases that result from improper or unexpected commands or existing files to prevent overwriting data.
 Coverage is measured using the Jacoco plugin.
 [Running tests and generating reports](#test-instructions)

 ## Installation